rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

 <br/>

 ## But wait, what about the `resources` and `assets` directories?
-Aren't assets also a part of the 'resources' for our web application?
+Aren't assets also a part of the 'resources' for our react application?
 <br/>

 ![good question](./shrek.jpg)